aimllifetime/behavior_cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use Nvida Convnet and modify it to avoid overfitting.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the Convnet I thought this model might be appropriate because it was demonstrated nicely by Nvidia published here: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training(80%) and validation set(20%).
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model to add the dropout layer at linecode at 195 and 199.

-Then I ...
+Then

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track i.e. few big turns:

+to improve the driving behavior in these cases, I added the reverse driving lap to capture the

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.